 Usually, children don't have a lot of power or control in their lives.
-They are told when to eat, sleep and learn; when to say please and thank you; and the list goes on.
-Children know how to push their parents' buttons and get reactions, and sometimes saying no is the only control they feel they have that day.
+They are told when to eat, when to sleep, how to act, what is appropriate to wear, what is appropriate to say and what they should learn.
+The list goes on..
+Children know how to get a reaction out of and manipulate their parents.
+And sometimes saying no is the only control they feel they have that day.

 As a parent or caregiver, it can feel exhausting when your children act defiantly.

 Here are a few tips for managing children's defiant behaviors:

 Children thrive on routines and set expectations.
 Outline examples of behaviors you will and will not tolerate.
 When correcting children, tell them what you want them to do rather than what not to do.
 For example, instead of saying, "Stop chewing with your mouth open," try saying, "Please chew with your mouth closed."